-Join Jolie Miller for an in-depth discussion in this video Fast-tracked outline development, part of Instructional Design Essentials: Working with SMEs.
+Join Jolie Miller for an in-depth discussion in this video Fast-tracked outline development, part of Instructional Design: Working with SMEs.

 - If you've ever had a good friend help you clarify what you really want in your life, you've likely experienced the power of asking questions.
 I started re-purposing this idea for instructional design outline development years ago when I was working with SMEs who had a tough time translating conference content into written online lessons.
 In this example, I'm the learner asking open-ended questions on the topic and inviting the SME to teach me the high level basics, and as I do that, I'm building an outline on the fly.
 Later, I share it back with the SME for review and edits.